Health Information Management Schools

 Institutional Accreditation

-In addition to CAHIIM accreditation, every institution should have general accreditation from a national organization recognized by the U.S. Department of Education.
+In addition to CAHIIM accreditation, every institution should have general accreditation from a national organization recognized by the Council for Higher Education (CHEA).
 For instance, an HIM program can be accredited by the CAHIIM.
 The school overall should hold accreditation from one of the following regional accreditation agencies:

 • Higher Learning Commission (HLC)